 The Colombian culture is filled with a rich history.
-Cycling allows you take take in and digest all of the historic sights and to learn about their meanings.
+Cycling allows you take in and digest all of the historic sights and to learn about their meanings.
 Bogota, Bucaramanga, and Cartagena are three historic cities filled with old architecture, monuments, and style.

 Las Lajas Sanctuary is one of those must visit places in Colombia.
 The church was built into a deep canyon and stands over 330 feet tall.
 It is one of the places that the pictures really don't do it justice.
-The beauty and style of the architecture are something that truly need to be experienced first hand.
+The beauty and style of the architecture are something that truly needs to be experienced first hand.